opencv/opencv/modules/gpu/doc/camera_calibration_and_3d_reconstruction.rst

     :param levels: Number of levels.

-    :param nr_plane: Number of disparity levels on the first level
+    :param nr_plane: Number of disparity levels on the first level.

     :param max_data_term: Truncation of data cost.